hemingchen/CarND-Vehicle-Detection/writeup.md

 ####2.
 Describe how (and identify where in your code) you implemented some kind of filter for false positives and some method for combining overlapping bounding boxes.

-I used heatmap to process individual window detection results.
-By consolidating all positive  windows, I created a heatmap and then thresholded that map to identify vehicle positions.
-I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
-I then assumed each blob corresponded to a vehicle.
-I constructed bounding boxes to cover the area of each blob detected.
-The corresponding code can be found in lines #157-163 of function `vehicle_detection_pipeline()` in `vehicle_detection.py`.
+Per the feedback from the reviewer, in the latest code, I used a heatmap history of 5 frames when processing the video.
+When processing a frame, the heatmap of such frame was first calculated by merging all individual positive windows, and then pushed into the history stack.
+Then, the average heatmap of the latest 5 frames was calculated, which was used to generate a final detection result after zeroing out all heat less than 1 to reduce the false detection noises.

+The corresponding code can be found in lines #164-175 of function `vehicle_detection_pipeline()` in `vehicle_detection.py`.

 Here's more example result showing the raw detection result/positive windows, the heatmap and the consolidated/labeled windows: